elticltd/api-sample-python/README.md

   https://www.linkedin.com/in/john-doe

 In this case, "johndoe" or "john-doe" is the vanity name.
 It's a simple, professional way to represent yourself on LinkedIn.

+## Disclaimer
+Please use this responsibly.
+This is not inteded to be production ready or secure to be used on a production environment.
+The purpose is to provide an example of how these calls works using Python.